Clemix37/js-projects/README.md

 ### Poke API

 You get to see 250 pokemon listed, you can also see every detail of the pokemon you click.

+### Memory Game

+The game plays a set of instructions and you have to repeat it in the same order.